 Appreciating Bonsai

-When appreciating bonsai, it is important to imagine a great natural landscape compressed into a pot.
-The viewer should focus not just on the overall shape of the bonsai but also on each part of it, such as roots, the trunk, the branches and the foliage.
+When appreciating bonsai, one ought to imagine a grand natural landscape compressed into a pot.
+The viewer should focus not just on the overall shape of the bonsai but also on each part of it, such as the roots, the trunk, the branches, and the foliage.

 -